PASSWD(1) | User Commands | PASSWD(1) |

 DESCRIPTION¶

 The passwd command changes passwords for user accounts.
-A normal user may only change the password for their own account, while the superuser may change the password for any account. passwd also changes the account or associated password validity period.
+A regular user can only change the password for their own account, while the superuser can change the password for any account.
+The passwd also changes the account or associated password validity period.

 Password Changes¶

-The user is first prompted for their old password, if one is present.
-This password is then encrypted and compared against the stored password.
-The user has only one chance to enter the correct password.
-The superuser is permitted to bypass this step so that forgotten passwords may be changed.
+If the account has a non-empty password, the user is first prompted to enter their current password.
+The entered password is encrypted and compared to the stored value.
+The user has only one attempt to enter the correct password.
+The superuser can bypass this step to allow changing forgotten passwords.

 The user is then prompted twice for a replacement password.
-The second entry is compared against the first and both are required to match in order for the password to be changed.
+The second entry is compared against the first and both are required to match for the password to be changed.

-Then, the password is tested for complexity. passwd will reject any password which is not suitably complex.
-Care must be taken not to include the system default erase or kill characters.
+Then, the password is tested for complexity. passwd rejects passwords that do not meet the complexity requirements.
+Do not include the system default erase or kill characters.

 Hints for user passwords¶

-The security of a password depends upon the strength of the encryption algorithm and the size of the key space.
+The security of a password depends on the strength of the encryption algorithm and the size of the key space.
 The legacy UNIX System encryption method is based on the NBS DES algorithm.
 More recent methods are now recommended (see ENCRYPT_METHOD).
-The size of the key space depends upon the randomness of the password which is selected.
+The size of the key space depends on the randomness of the selected password.

 As a general guideline, passwords should be long and random.
 It's fine to use simple character sets, such as passwords consisting only of lowercase letters, if that helps memorizing longer passwords.
 For a password consisting only of lowercase English letters randomly chosen, and a length of 32, there are 26^32 (approximately 2^150) different possible combinations.
 Being an exponential equation, it's apparent that the exponent (the length) is more important than the base (the size of the character set).